One School, Three Universities...

 KC Hall, a Community Health Education MPH student at ColoradoSPH at UNC and president of our Student Leadership Council, is working to improve healthcare equality in Colorado through her practicum project, particularly among Colorado’s LGBT population.

-The Colorado School of Public Health is the first and only accredited school of public health in the Rocky Mountain West and has received full accreditation by the Council on Education for Public Health (CEPH).
+The Colorado School of Public Health has received full accreditation by the Council on Education for Public Health (CEPH).

 Graduate Coordinator of Public Health:

 Dr. Mary Dinger

 Colorado School of Public Health Office of Student Affairs

 Pursue your interest in public health, engage in local community health organization and initiatives and benefit from small class sizes.
 Take a moment to watch this video and learn more about UNC and the Colorado School of Public Health.

 Student Experience: My Journey to Nepal

 In the wake of shattering earthquakes and devastating chaos, I experienced glimmers of hope and healing.

 Since my return from Nepal in August, I’ve had a lot of people ask me how it went.